vega-test/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_annotated.md

       // Product quote name (string)
       quoteName: "tEuro",

-      // The number of decimal places implied by the settlement data (such as price) emitted by the settlement oracle (int64 as integer)
+      // The number of decimal places implied by the settlement data (such as price) emitted by the settlement data source (int64 as integer)
       settlementDataDecimals: 5,

-      // The oracle spec describing the oracle data for settlement (object)
+      // The data source spec describing the data source for settlement (object)
-      oracleSpecForSettlementData: {
+      dataSourceSpecForSettlementData: {
-       // pubKeys is the list of authorized public keys that signed the data for this
+       // signers is the list of authorized signatures that signed the data for this
+       // source.
+All the signatures in the data source data should be contained in this
-       // oracle.
-All the public keys in the oracle data should be contained in these
+       // external source.
+All the signatures in the data should be contained in this list. (array of objects)
-       // public keys. (array of strings)
-       pubKeys: [
+       signers: [
+        {
+         ethAddress: {
-        "0xfCEAdAFab14d46e20144F48824d0C09B1a03F2BC"
+          address: "0xfCEAdAFab14d46e20144F48824d0C09B1a03F2BC"
+         }
+        }
        ],

-       // filters describes which oracle data are considered of interest or not for
+       // filters describes which source data are considered of interest or not for
        // the product (or the risk model).
        filters: [
         {
-         // key is the oracle data property key targeted by the filter.
+         // key is the data source data property key targeted by the filter.
          key: {
           // name is the name of the property. (string)
           name: "prices.BTC.value",